Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Introduction

-\item It should reduce to its perturbation theory Feynman expansion in the limit of weak coupling expansion.
-Note that a truncation of the complete set of SDEs, which maintains gauge invariance and MR of a gauge theory at every level of approximation, is perturbation theory.
-Therefore, physically meaningful solutions of the SDEs must agree with perturbative results in the weak coupling regime~\cite{Davydychev:2000rt,Bashir:1999bd,Bashir:2000rv,Bashir:2011vg,Bermudez:2017bpx}.
+\item It should reduce to its perturbation theory Feynman expansion.
+Note that a truncation scheme of the complete set of SDEs, which maintains multiplicative renormalizability (MR) of the quark propagator and gauge invariance at every level of approximation, is perturbation theory.
+Therefore, we expect physically meaningful solutions of the SDEs to agree with perturbative results in the weak coupling regime~\cite{Davydychev:2000rt,Bashir:1999bd,Bashir:2000rv,Bashir:2007qq,Bashir:2011vg,Bermudez:2017bpx}.

 \item It should transform correctly under the discrete symmetries of charge, conjugation, parity and time reversal ($C$,$P$ and $T$).

 \item It should be free of any kinematic singularities.